STRATEGY 1.0 Energy Efficiency and Conservation

 All Capital projects must obtain LEED Gold certification (or equivalent) and be designed to be on the path to Net Zero Energy ready.

-All major renovations and new construction projects must achieve LEED Gold (Leadership in Energy and Environmental Design) certification and aspire to the Platinum level of certification, concentrating in areas that positively affect the UIC Climate Commitments.
-If projects are greater than $5M, it must also register with the Green Business Certification Inc. (GBCI), while compling with the CAIP checklist for UIC projects.
+All major renovations and new construction projects must achieve LEED Gold (Leadership in Energy and Environmental Design) certification concentrating in areas that positively affect the UIC Climate Commitments.
+If projects are greater than $5M, it must also register with the Green Business Certification Inc. (GBCI), while complying with the CAIP checklist for UIC projects.
 If the project is less than $5M, it must only comply with the CAIP checklist for UIC projects and submitted to the university.

 Reduce campus energy consumption by 1.5% through educating building occupants.